godfollower/docker-dosbox-alpine/README.md

 ## Introduction

-This project is Dosbox-X in a Debian Linux container, complete with sound support.
+This project is DOSBox-X in a Debian Linux container, complete with sound support.
-It was largely inspired by https://github.com/h6w/dosbox-docker and includes a handful of improvements over that project:
+It was largely inspired by https://github.com/classic-containers/dosbox and includes suitable general computing changes, some coming with Dosbox-X and other usability tweaks:

-- Multi-Stage Build (retain only what is necessary in final image)
+- Multi-stage build (retain only necessary libraries in the runtime)
 - Uses Debian 12 (Bookworm)
+- Uses DOSBox-X in order to support general computing (unlike the gaming only focus of the DOSBox project)
 - Use native alsa packages, instead of building them
-- Up to date version of dosbox-x (which is obtained directly through GitHub)
+- Up to date version of DOSBox-X (which is obtained directly through GitHub)
-- After build, run as non-root user
+- During runtime user is non-root
 - Provide canned dosbox-x.conf, to mount C and A drives (see below)

 ## Running